elijah-roberts/aws-role-switcher/README.md

 # aws_role_switcher

-This is a CLI application makes it easier to switch roles using auto completion from parsing your aws config/credential file and setting `"AWS_SECRET_ACCESS_KEY", "AWS_ACCESS_KEY_ID", "AWS_SESSION_TOKEN"` environment variables if present.
+This is a CLI application makes it easier to switch roles using auto completion from parsing your aws config/credential file and setting `"AWS_SECRET_ACCESS_KEY", "AWS_ACCESS_KEY_ID", "AWS_SESSION_TOKEN", "AWS_SECURITY_TOKEN"` environment variables if present.

 This script does not support MFA roles, and designed to help cycle through profiles set manually, or as output from an SSO script like: https://github.com/Nike-Inc/gimme-aws-creds
 ## Installation